Genesis 1:1, “In the beginning God created the heavens and the earth.”

 On Day 5 God spoke the sea creatures and birds into existence.

-On Day 6 God spoke the animals and insects into existence; but then God formed and fashioned man with His “hands,” and He made him/us in His own image (rational, moral, spiritual, and social creatures).
+On Day 6 God spoke the animals and insects into existence; but then God formed and fashioned man with His “hands,” and He made him/us in His own image (as rational, moral, spiritual, and social beings).
 (Genesis 1:26; 2:7).

 On Day 7 God rested, modeling for us (even before the law) a day of rest, not to be mandated, but enjoyed.

 In Genesis 2 we have man planted in the Garden of Eden; God states for the first time – something’s not good – that man should be alone (2:18).
-God identifies the problem and offers the solution, He determines to make a helper comparable to him (Adam).
-What a beautiful picture of marriage, how God fashioned the woman from a place within Adam that was the closest place to his heart.
+God identifies the problem and offers the solution, He determines to make a helper comparable to Adam.
+What a beautiful picture of marriage, how God fashioned the woman from a place within the man that was the closest place to his heart.

 I love what Matthew Henry said on this, “Eve was not taken out of Adam’s head to top him, neither out of his feet to be trampled on by him, but out of his side to be equal with him, under his arm to be protected by him, and near his heart to be loved by him.”

-Marriage is the work and union of God, it’s Holy Matrimony, as Jesus said in:
+Marriage is the work and union of God, it’s Holy Matrimony that is not to be taken lightly, as Jesus said in:

 Matthew 19:6 (NKJV) “So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate.”

 In Matthew 1 we have the genealogy of Jesus from Joseph’s side, traced from David since Matthew presents Jesus as the King of the Jews.
-Not everyone is mentioned in the family tree but it’s wonderful to me that four women are included (the Jews didn’t normally list women in their genealogies) (Tamar, Rahab, Ruth, and Bathsheba)
+Not everyone is mentioned in the family tree but it’s epic to discover that four women are included in His genealogy (the Jews didn’t normally list women in their genealogies) (Tamar, Rahab, Ruth, and Bathsheba)